hero931/news-fullstack-capstone-react/README.md

 ## Functionality
-When a user starts navigating from the landing page results will be shown up based on interest of the current page.
-User will be able to read the entire story at original source.
-Navigating through the search page user will be given an opportunity to type in certain date and see the results on following results page.
+Start navigating from landing page, user will be able to see top sport and art news.
+Then if wanted user will be able to save certain article to favorite list and read it later on.
+Moreover when done reading an article user will be able to remove it from the favorite list.
+User also will be given an option to fill in certain date and get only the results based on search.

 ### Front End
 * HTML5